-- The brand mark should never be modified in any way or redrawn.
-The three fixed elements (the ATP Challenger Tour logo type; the official ATP logo; the rectangular background field) should never be separated from each other. - 2) Whenever possible, the ATP Challenger Tour brand mark should be reproduced in color.
-The one color version is for use only when color restrictions apply. - 3) The ATP Challenger Tour brand mark should not be used on a background that may make it appear indistinct.
-It should always appear on an uncluttered background to ensure clarity. - 4) The ATP Challenger Tour brand mark must be positioned in its own clear space, standing apart from other images, brand marks and/or test.
-In order to achieve this, the ATP Challenger Tour brand mark should always be surrounded by a minimum clear zone, at least equal in width to the ATP logo in the logotype. - 5) The ATP Challenger Tour brand mark should not be positioned like a sponsor.
+- 1) The brand mark may not be modified in any way or redrawn.
+The two fixed elements (the ATP Challenger Tour logo type; the official ATP Challenger Tour logo) may not be separated from each other. - The ATP Challenger Tour brand mark may only be reproduced in its provided format - 3) The ATP Challenger Tour brand mark may not be used on a background that may make it appear indistinct.
+It shall always appear on an uncluttered background to ensure clarity. - 4) The ATP Challenger Tour brand mark shall be positioned in its own clear space, standing apart from other images and/or brand marks.
+In order to achieve this, an area of clear space equal to the width of the stem of the T must always be on all sides of the brand mark. - 5) The ATP Challenger Tour brand mark may not be positioned like a sponsor.
 It should be separated from sponsor logos in order to stand out as an endorsement of the quality and authenticity of the tournament.